sarahfunto/Hackathon1/README.md

   pandas
   seaborn & matplotlib
   SciPy

+Clone the repository and install dependencies: pip install -r requirements.txt
+Ensure the dataset is located in: data/family_history_rare_disease_cleaned.csv

-How to run :  Google Colab (recommended)
+How to run :  Google Colab

-  Open the notebook: genetic_analysis.ipynb in Google Colab.
+   Open the notebook Hackaton1_en_basic.ipynb in Colab.
-  Upload family_history_rare_disease_cleaned.csv in the same session.
+   Ensure the dataset is placed in data/.
-  Click Run all → the plots, tests and recommendations will appear.
+   Click Run all to generate plots, tests, and recommendations.

 🎥 Demo video : https://youtu.be/HrJ5fSMa5GI

 Short Summary

-This project analyzes a synthetic dataset of 1,000 patients with a possible rare genetic disease.
+This project analyzes a synthetic dataset of 1,000 patients with potential rare genetic disease risk factors.
-It explores basic factors such as family history, genetic mutations, and environmental risk, and then uses a simple rule-based system to assign each patient a risk level:
-Low risk – standard follow-up
-Moderate risk – monitor the patient
-High risk – recommend genetic testing
-The notebook also performs basic data cleaning, visualizations, and simple statistical tests to understand how these variables are related.
+It performs data cleaning, descriptive statistics, visualizations, chi-squared tests, t-tests, and ANOVA.
+It also generates a simple, interpretable rule-based recommendation for patient risk.

-This is a beginner-friendly project created for a hackathon to demonstrate how data can support decision making in a medical context (not for clinical use).
+This project was created for a hackathon to demonstrate how data analysis can support medical decision-making (educational use only).